kennethleungty/kennethleungty/README.md

 - Thanks for popping by to my GitHub portfolio!
 I'm a data scientist and a dual-licensed pharmacist with side interests in technical writing and full-stack web development
 - An avid learner and driven doer with a bias towards action, I enjoy learning, seeking, and solving meaningful problems with the use of technology and data.
 - I welcome you to join me on a data/tech learning journey!
-Feel free to give me a follow on Medium (https://kennethleungty.medium.com) or on LinkedIn (https://linkedin.com/in/kennethleungty)
+Feel free to give me a follow on Medium (https://kennethleungty.medium.com) or on LinkedIn (https://linkedin.com/in/kennethleungty) to stay in the loop of exciting and insightful content.

 ![](https://komarev.com/ghpvc/?username=kennethleungty&color=green)